sajjadzoghi/case_shop/README.md

 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.

-Create a virtualenv and activate it with these commands on mac/linux terminal:
+Create a virtualenv and activate it on Mac/Linux:

 ```
 $ python3 -m venv venv
 $ . venv/bin/activate
 ```

-Or these commands on Windows cmd:
+Or on Windows cmd:

 ```
 $ py -3 -m venv venv